ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 * **Install Windows Updates:** Run Windows Update and reboot as necessary until all available updates are installed.
 * **Automatic Updates:** Make sure the system is set to download and install security updates automatically.

+{{% notice note %}}
+Even though you may have installed a particular version of Windows, such as 1903, you should run updates repeatedly until there are no more updates available.
+You may end up installing at least one major update rollup.
+{{% /notice %}}

 ### Task 3: Windows Files & Permissions

 {{%notice warning %}}